joegreen88/mysql-version-control/README.md

 current database version.

 ### teardown
-Run `vendor/bin/teardown <environment>` to tear down the database on the given environment.
+Run `vendor/bin/teardown <environment>` to tear down the tables on the given environment.

 This command is useful for development & testing developments where you may wish to, for example, tear down your database between test runs.